demoscenepassivist/SocialCoding/readme.txt

 http://jogamp.org/ or go directly to http://jogamp.org/blog/

-If u are just in the mood for some smalltalk or have spontaneous technical questions u can also join the jogamp XMPP chat under: Server: conference.jabber.org - Room: jogamp
+If u are just in the mood for some smalltalk or have spontaneous technical questions u can also join the JOGAMP XMPP chat under: Server: conference.jabber.org - Room: jogamp